Hyperbolic models of transitive topologically Anosov flows in dimension three: Preliminaries.

-\begin{rem} Observe that from the compactness of the ambient space, in the case of an Anosov flow it follows that the vectors in $\Es$ or $\Eu$ will satisfy condition \eqref{contraction/expansion_rates} above for any chosen Riemannian metric on $M$ and for every reparametrization of the flow, up to modifying the constants $C>0$ and $0<\lambda<1$ if necessary (cf. \cite{katok-hasselblatt}).
+\begin{rem} Observe that from the compactness of the ambient space, in the case of an Anosov flow it follows that the vectors in $\Es$ or $\Eu$ satisfy condition \eqref{contraction/expansion_rates} above for any chosen Riemannian metric on $M$ and for every reparametrization of the flow, up to modifying the constants $C>0$ and $0<\lambda<1$ if necessary (cf. \cite{katok-hasselblatt}).
 Thus, the definition of Anosov flow makes an auxiliary use of a Riemannian metric, but it only depends on the $C^1$-equivalence class of the flow.
 As well, it is not difficult to check that the decomposition of $TM$ must be unique and continuous.

 This observation is no longer true if $M$ is not compact.
-In this case, condition \eqref{contraction/expansion_rates} in definition \ref{defn_hyperbolic_splitting} above strongly depends on the choice of Riemannian metric. \end{rem}
+In this case, condition \eqref{contraction/expansion_rates} in Definition \ref{defn_hyperbolic_splitting} above strongly depends on the choice of Riemannian metric. \end{rem}

-\paragraph{Invariant foliations.} One of the fundamental properties of Anosov flows is the integrability of its (center-)stable and (center-)unstable bundles into foliations which are preserved by the flow action, and can be merely defined by dynamical properties.
-This well-known property is called \emph{stable manifold theorem}, see for exemple \cite{katok-hasselblatt}. \begin{thm*}[\textbf{Stable manifold theorem}.]
-Let $(\phi_t,M)$ be an Anosov flow.
-Then each 1-dimensional bundle $\Es$ or $\Eu$ is uniquely integrable, and the partition of $M$ by integral curves respectively determines a pair of 1- dimensional foliations $\Fs$ and $\Fu$, invariant by the action of the flow.
+One of the fundamental properties of Anosov flows is the integrability of its (center-) stable and (center-)unstable bundles into foliations which are preserved by the flow action, and can be merely defined by dynamical properties.
+This well-known property is called \emph{stable manifold theorem}, see for example \cite{katok-hasselblatt}.

+\begin{thm*}[\textbf{Stable manifold theorem}] Let $\{\phi_t:M\to M\}_{\in\R}$ be an Anosov flow.
+Then each 1-dimensional bundle $\Es$ and $\Eu$ is uniquely integrable, and the partition of $M$ by integral curves respectively determines a pair of 1-dimensional foliations $\Fs$ and $\Fu$, invariant by the action of the flow.
 Moreover, for every $x\in M$ it is satisfied that

 In addition, each of the bundles $\Ecs$ and $\Ecu$ is uniquely integrable into a $2$-dimensional foliation $\mathcal{F}^{cs}$ and $\mathcal{F}^{cu}$ respectively, and for every $x\in M$ it is satisfied that: